 In this section, we will examine the benefits of hill workouts and how they can help your overall performance.

-The first obvious one is that this is a pure strength workout that is better than any leg workout that you can do in the gym.
-Hills also work different muscles.
-This helps disperse the workload for a normal run and will help prevent injury.
+Running hills is a pure strength workout that is better than any workout that you can do in the gym.
+It also works the core muscles which is also important.

 Here is a quick primer on the Circulatory system.